algae514/zerocode-llm-chat/README.md

 # ZeroCode LLM Chat Client

-A Python-based application that works as a chat client with Large Language Models, supporting both OpenAI and Anthropic models.
+A Python-based application that works as a chat client with Large Language Models, supporting both OpenAI and Anthropic models with persistent conversation storage.

 ## Features